-- migrating to a standard curriculum template to ensure effective learning outcomes and methodologies associated with rigorous coursework. - regularly analyzing assessment data to inform instruction; - reviewing common benchmark assessments to ensure accurate measurement of student outcomes/growth. - meeting as a department to analyze student performance and calibrate course standards/expectations. - collaborating to adhere to best practice instructional strategies adaptive to full-in, hybrid, or full remote learning; - using school-wide rubrics to assess student mastery of HK learning expectations;
+- regularly analyzing assessment data to inform instruction; - reviewing common benchmark assessments to ensure accurate measurement of student outcomes/growth. - meeting as a department to analyze student performance and calibrate course standards/expectations. - collaborating to adhere to best practice instructional strategies - using school-wide rubrics to assess student mastery of HK learning expectations; - emphasizing the importance of the digital portfolio to the student body as it will become a graduation requirement in 2023.